Reyozaki/omarchy-dotfiles/README.md

 ├── .config/walker
 └── .config/waybar
 ```
-With this setup you can run `stow .` to create symlinks of all the files and folders listed in the current directory.
+With this setup you can run `stow .` to create symlinks of all the files and folders listed in the current dotfiles directory.

 ## Use your dotfiles
-if you want to use this directory setup and store your own configurations, use this command
+if you want to use this setup and store your own configurations, use this command
 ```
 # pull the (package_name) configs into the current (package_name) directory
 stow --adopt package_name